Veterans' Educational Benefits - Federal

 Montgomery G.I.
 Bill - Selected Reserve (Chapter 1606)

 For members of the Selected Reserve, including National Guard who, after June 30, 1985, enlist, reenlist, or extend an enlistment for a period of 6 years or more.
-Non-contributory monthly benefit amounts up to $197.50 depend upon full- or part-time student status.
+Non-contributory monthly benefit depends upon enrollment status.
 An eligible reservist is entitled up to a maximum of 36 months of educational assistance.

 Please visit the United States Department of Veterans Affairs GI Bill website for detailed information regarding Federal GI Bill Education Benefits.

 Provides educational assistance to members of the reserve components - Selected Reserve (Sel Res) and Individual Ready Reserve (IRR) - who are called or ordered to active service in response to a war or national emergency, as declared by the President or Congress.

 Other Federal Tuition Assistance Programs:

 The Survivors' and Dependents' Educational Assistance Program (Chapter 35)